IMMEDIATE AVAILABILITY!

 • Stormwater systems – system of ditches, pipes, and drains to channel precipitation to safe locations

-Used diesel generators represent the most reliable form of backup electricity for applications that require multiple hours of run time.
+Used diesel generators are a reliable source of backup electricity.
+They are ideal for applications that need several hours of run time.
 The diesel stored in the generator unit’s fuel tank provides the water district with 12-24 hours of power.
-When that used generator is properly maintained and paired with an Automatic Transfer Switch (ATS), the used generator will start when it senses a grid outage and immediately begin providing power to the essential utility equipment.

 Electric pumps are the most common piece of equipment that water districts back up with diesel generators.
-These pumps are used to pressurize the water distribution system or move water uphill to other areas or large holding tanks.
+These pumps help pressurize the water system.
+They also move water uphill to other areas or large tanks.

 Additionally, used generators can be used to back up essential water purification and sewage treatment equipment.
-This allows new inbound and outbound water to be processed in real time.
-This is important as holding tanks and waste water facilities generally have limited storage capacity, which could be taxed during an extended power outage.
+This allows the system to process new inbound and outbound water in real time.
+This is important as holding tanks and wastewater facilities generally have limited storage capacity, which could be taxed during an extended power outage.

 Finally, SCATA and other industrial controls / sensors require power to function and will benefit from backup power.
-Adding emergency generators for control centers or monitoring locations will allow local utility operators to control / view that status of the water district during a power outage.
+Adding emergency generators to control centers or monitoring locations will help local utility operators manage the water district during a power outage.

 The generators used by water districts fall into three general categories:

-• Diesel emergency backup generators – these standby generators are on-call 24/7 to supply electricity during an outage.
-When paired with an automatic transfer switch (ATS), they can be called to start without an operator present.
+1. Diesel emergency backup generators – these standby generators are on-call 24/7 to supply electricity during an outage.
+When paired with an automatic transfer switch (ATS), an operator does not need to be present for them to start.
 The fuel in the tank represents emergency electricity for a number of hours or days.

-• Towable portable diesel generatorsgenerators on trailers can be used for routine system maintenance as well as a flex unit during an outage.
+2. Towable portable diesel generators are on trailers.
+They can be used for regular system maintenance.
+They also serve as backup units during an outage.
 Some water districts use a single portable generator to cover a number of different pump stations, flexing the generator to the area with outage conditions.
 Pick-up truck towable generators range in size from 20 kW to 350 kW, with units up to 2MW that can be transported by semi-trucks.

-• Small gasoline portable generatorshand portable generators are used to power construction projects or other temporary requirements.
-These generators can be moved by hand and provide the smallest amounts of power (4 – 17 kW).
+3. Small gasoline portable generators – hand portable generators are used to power construction projects or other temporary requirements.
+You can move these generators by hand, and they provide the smallest amounts of power (4 – 17 kW).

 Other water authority associations: